How does TRINTELLIX®

 • medicines for migraine headache called triptans

-• medicines used to treat mood, anxiety, psychotic or thought disorders, including tricyclic antidepressants, lithium, or buspirone
+• tricyclic antidepressants, lithium, or buspirone

-• opioids (such as fentanyl and tramadol)
+• opioids (such as fentanyl, tramadol, meperidine, and methadone)

 • over-the-counter supplements such as tryptophan or St. John’s Wort